 How to get a CDM certification

 The first step to becoming a CDM Coordinator is getting the right training.
-The CDM training course is designed to teach you all of the information you need to take on the responsibilities of this role.
+The CDM 2015 in Practice course is designed to teach you all of the information you need to take on the responsibilities of this role.

 The course covers a number of important topics, including identifying procedures for co-ordination, understanding the requirements of the CDM regulations, knowing how to carry out a risk assessments, understanding the scope of the project, providing advice to clients on legal duties and being able to critically evaluate the parts of a safety plan.